A Practical Approach to Interval Refinement for math.h/cmath Functions

-Therefore, algorithm $\lowerbound$ ensures optimality of the bound in each one of the following cases: \begin{itemize} \item $n_\mathrm{g} = 0$: the function is monotonic, or \item $w_\mathrm{M} < t$: the glitches are not too large to perform linear searches, or \item $n_\mathrm{g} = 1$ and $\alpha = \alpha^f$: the function has one glitch only and the position in which it begins is known exactly. \end{itemize}
+Therefore, algorithm $\lowerbound$ ensures the optimality of the bound in the following cases: \begin{itemize} \item $n_\mathrm{g} = 0$: the function is monotonic, or \item $w_\mathrm{M} < t$: the glitches are not too large to perform linear searches, or \item $n_\mathrm{g} = 1$ and $\alpha = \alpha^f$: $f$ has one glitch only, and the position where it begins is known exactly. \end{itemize}

-From the point of view of computational complexity, it can be proved that, for most functions, the worst-case computational complexity of $\lowerbound$ in Algorithm~\ref{alg:lower_bound}, measured as the number of calls to function $f$, has the form $k \log_2\bigl(\card [x_l, x_u]\bigr) + k + c$, for small constants $k$ and $c$ that are related to $w_\mathrm{M}$.
+For most functions, the worst-case computational complexity of $\lowerbound$ in Algorithm~\ref{alg:lower_bound}, measured as the number of calls to function $f$, has the form $k \log_2\bigl(\card [x_l, x_u]\bigr) + k + c$, for small constants $k$ and $c$ that are related to $w_\mathrm{M}$.
+This follows from $\lowerbound$ being based on a dichotomic search, with occasional linear searches limited by a constant.